Faces Behind the Screen: Stu

 - I also tell people with hearing loss to sing.
 One of the things that often happens to us is we lose music.
 It’s gone or it’s discombobulated, and we can’t understand it.
 Or we can only understand the music that we remember.
 Or there are certain tones and frequencies we get, but we don’t get the others.

-What I’ve learned through oral rehab is that a lot of that stuff you can get back because of the brain.
-Not because your hearing is going to improve, but because the brain is going to be able to help you fill in the gaps.
-It’s almost kind of like virtual hearing that the brain allows you to do.
+What I’ve learned through aural rehab is that the brain can help you get some of that back if not a considerable amount.
+Not because your hearing is going to improve, but because the brain is going to be able to help you fill in some of the gaps.
+It’s almost kind of like virtual hearing that the brain allows you to negotiate.

-Maybe even get a vocal coach — because singing gets music back into the body.
-We know that we listen to music now for emotional reasons and psychological reasons.
-And I didn’t listen to music for years.
-I just started in the last year listening to music again, even music that I didn’t know.
-And the emotional resonance it gave me is a whole other thing.
+Maybe even get a vocal coach — because singing gets music back into your body.
+We know that music has emotional and psychological resonance as well.
+I didn’t listen to music for years.
+I just started in the last year or so listening to music again, even music that I didn’t know.
+And it’s given me back many things in return.

-…For people with hearing loss, that dullness when you take your hearing aid out is tough.
+…For people with hearing loss, that dullness when you take your hearing aid out can be tough.
 Sing with your hearing aid out.
 Listen with your hearing aid out.
 And just listen to what you can.

 Stu told us to keep in touch, left to change his hearing aid battery, and then got up on stage to sing the national anthem in front of the crowd.